 - Matthew 9:36 “When he saw the crowds, he had compassion on them, because they were harassed and helpless, like sheep without a shepherd.”

 - Luke 10:20 ‘While he was still a long way off his father saw him and had compassion on him’

 Loving the Lord God with all our heart means allowing Him to touch our emotions and saturate our soul with compassion.
 This way, when we encounter brokenness, the love of Christ wells up in us and we respond rather than retreat.

 Reflect: When you encounter broken humanity, do you close your eyes out of fear or open your eyes in faith that God can use us to bring healing into someone’s life?

 2. The Good Samaritan answered the cry

-At Compassion, we give people the opportunity to take action against poverty and sponsor a child in extreme need.
+At Compassion, we give people the opportunity to take action against poverty and sponsor a child living in poverty.
 Sponsoring a child is a powerful way of helping your global neighbour.

 3. Who is my neighbour?
 The Good Samaritan overcame difference

 The Good Samaritan wasn’t hindered by the fact he was different to the man in need, he simply had a heart to make a difference to him.

 I have clear memories of hearing the command “love thy neighbour” in Sunday School and singing “when I needed a neighbour were you there” in primary school.